yao-laboratory/cellMarkerPipe/README.md

                         Method used for selection

 ```
-Here, `WORKDIR` and `DATADIR` should keep the same as last step.
+Here, `WORKDIR` and `DATADIR` should keep the same as `preperation` step.
 Then you need to choose the method you want to use.
 Here are the mapping between the method and its shortname:
 | Method | FindAllMarkers    | scGenefit    | SCMarker | SC3 |COMET|COSG|
 | :---:   | :---: | :---: |:---: |:---: |:---: |:---: |
 | Shortname | de   | scG   | SC | sc3 | Com | cos |